-In such instances, many countries impose requirement of obtaining a Foreign Filing License (FFL) from an appropriate authority.
-FFL is a permission obtained from appropriate authority of country of residence of an applicant to file patent application directly in a foreign country without filing in country of residence.
-The objective of FFL is to monitor all inventions exported to a foreign country specially inventions pertaining to defence and atomic energy.
-Thus, such a license aids in protecting national security of a country.
+In such instances, many countries impose the requirement of obtaining a Foreign Filing License (FFL) from an appropriate authority.
+FFL is permission obtained from the appropriate authority of the country of residence of an applicant to file a patent application directly in a foreign country without filing in the country of residence.
+The objective of FFL is to monitor all inventions exported to a foreign country especially inventions pertaining to defense and atomic energy.
+Thus, such license aids in protecting the national security of a country.
 Failing to obtain an FFL from the country of residence of an applicant may lead to harsh penalties faced by the applicant.

 FFL in India

 According to Section 39 of the Patent Act, 1970:

 “Residents not to apply for patents outside India without prior permission.—No person resident in India shall, except under the authority of a written permit sought in the manner prescribed and granted by or on behalf of the Controller, make or cause to be made any application outside India for the grant of a patent for an invention unless—

 (a) an application for a patent for the same invention has been made in India, not less than six weeks before the application outside India; and

 (b) either no direction has been given under sub-section (1) of section 35 in relation to the application in India, or all such directions have been revoked.